 A Massachusetts Licensed Registered Architect.

-A Marijuana Establishment shall construct its facilities in accordance with 935 CMR 500.000, conditions set forth by the Commission in its provisional license and architectural review, and any applicable state and local laws, regulations, permits or licenses.
+A Marijuana Establishment shall construct its facilities in accordance with 935 CMR 500.000: Adult Use of Marijuana, conditions set forth by the Commission in its provisional license and architectural review, and any applicable state and local laws, regulations, permits or licenses.

-The Commission may conduct inspections of the facilities, as well as review all written materials required in accordance with 935 CMR 500.000.
+The Commission may conduct inspections of the facilities, as well as review all written materials required in accordance with 935 CMR 500.000: Adult Use of Marijuana.

 The applicable license fee shall be paid within 90 days from the date the applicant was approved for a provisional license by the Commission.
 Failure to pay the applicable license fee within the required time frame shall result in the license approval expiring.
-If this occurs, a new license application will need to be completed pursuant to 935 CMR 500.101 and will require Commission approval.
+If this occurs, a new license application will need to be completed pursuant to 935 CMR 500.101: Application Requirements and will require Commission approval.

-To the extent updates are required to the information provided for initial licensure, the Marijuana Cultivator must submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 500.103(4).
+To the extent updates are required to the information provided for initial licensure, the Marijuana Cultivator shall submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 500.103(4): Expiration and Renewal of Licensure.

+Prior to the issuance of a final license, an Independent Testing Laboratory shall demonstrate compliance with 935 CMR 500.050(7)(a) and provide to the Commission documentation relating to its accreditation.

 Final License.
 On completion of all inspections required by the Commission, a Marijuana Establishment is eligible for a final license.
-All information described in 935 CMR 500.000 that is not available at the time of submission must be provided to and approved by the Commission before Marijuana Establishment may receive a final license.
+All information described in 935 CMR 500.000: Adult Use of Marijuana that is not available at the time of submission shall be provided to and approved by the Commission before Marijuana Establishment may receive a final license.
 Such final licenses shall be subject to reasonable conditions specified by the Commission, if any.

 No person or entity shall operate a Marijuana Establishment without a final license issued by the Commission.